The 5 Best Refrigerators of 2026

 • Bosch 100 Series B36FD10ENS:

-The Bosch 100 Series B36FD10ENS has an identical internal layout to our top pick, the Bosch 500 Series B36FD52SNS, offering the same high capacity at a significantly lower cost.
+The Bosch 100 Series B36FD10ENS has an identical internal layout to the Bosch 500 Series B36FD52SNS, offering the same high capacity at a significantly lower cost.
 Unfortunately, the produce drawer doesn't seal nearly as well, resulting in significantly poorer produce preservation performance, and the 100 Series delivers inferior temperature uniformity in the fridge.

 See our review